amt8u/hugo-blog/content/posts/simple-mock-server-using-nodejs/index.md

-# Excerpt
+---
-While developing frontend apps we often need sample data.
-In this article I will share a very easy way to setup a mock-server using nodejs http module having enough flexibility required for custom logic.
+title : Creating simple mock server using nodejs url : creating-simple-mock-api-server-using-nodejs summary : While developing frontend apps we often need sample data.
+In this article I will share a very easy way to setup a mock-server using Nodejs native http module having enough flexibility required for custom logic.
+author: amt8u
+date : 2021-08-11
+draft : false
+tags : ['nodejs']
+---

 # When do we need mock server?
 Sometimes its not possible to connect to the backend even if you are using a proxy.
 Having mock-apis in hand just makes UI development easier.
 Sometimes you need to test your screens for various error scenarios like 404, 504 etc.